NITHIN PARTHASARATHY, FOUNDER

-Please do leave comments for us here with ideas and suggestions and follow us on all social handles.
+Please leave comments for us here with ideas and suggestions, and follow us on all social media platforms.

 AMITA RAMANUJAN, PRESIDENT

 How can we recklessly waste food when people are hungry?
 Hi I’m Amita, a student at Portola High School in Irvine, CA and the current Director of Volunteer Operations at Zero Waste Food Initiative.
 I was surprised to learn that many of the food chains that we regularly frequent, throw away their excess food.
 Unfortunately, this food ends up in landfills.
 The Zero Waste Initiative rescues this food and donates to people in need instead of letting it go to waste.
 Food security has always been a huge problem, but due to our current situation with COVID-19, this problem has worsened.
 Many people are struggling and a record breaking 26 million Americans left unemployed, which got me very concerned at how the needy people are surviving!
 People have been told to stay at home, leaving less members in the community who are able to help those who need help.
 This has led to a situation where those in need are receiving less aid despite being put in harsher circumstances.
 I felt driven to do my part by helping my community to alleviate some of the suffering caused by food shortage, something we commonly take for granted.
 I have always been passionate about reducing food waste and food insecurity, so I was thrilled with the opportunity to pitch in to my community by getting involved with this zero waste initiative.
 My goal is to raise awareness and support the message to decrease food waste to make a positive impact on our community.